tremblingHands/bigchaindb/README.md

 ## Run and Test BigchainDB Server from the `master` Branch

 Running and testing the latest version of BigchainDB Server is easy.
-Make sure you have a recent version of [Docker Compose](https://docs.docker.com/compose/install/) installed.
+Make sure you have a recent version of [Docker](https://docs.docker.com/install/#supported-platforms) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 When you are ready, fire up a terminal and run:

 ```text
 git clone https://github.com/bigchaindb/bigchaindb.git